I have summarized the highly recommended beaches on the East Coast into a single list of places I especially want to introduce to you.

 See more about Waimanalo Beach

-Access to the East Coast
+How to Access the East Coast

-The East Coast is a relatively close area, about 30 minutes to 1 hour from Waikiki.
+The East Coast is a relatively close area, about 30 minutes to an hour from Waikiki.

 Recommended Transportation to the East Coast